 The second factor that also led to some beasts (and even some plants) eating meat is Satan himself.
 The rebellion of our first parents allowed the devil, as a god or prince, to rule over the earth and pervert all things within it (John 12:31, 14:30, 16:11, Ephesians 2:2, 6:12, etc.).

 The influence of our adversary's competitive way of life, coupled with his complete willingness to kill at any time (see John 8:44, Revelation 12:1 - 4), has permeated the instinct of many living things like animals.

 A Restoration of Peace

-Biblical prophecies indicate that the present ferocious, predatory nature of animals will be restored to their original peaceful state during the millennial reign of Christ.
+Biblical prophecies indicate that the present predatory nature of animals, and their desire to eat meat, will be removed during the millennial reign of Christ.
 The prophet Isaiah specifically mentions that the wolf, leopard, lion and bear will soon return to being herbivores (consuming solely plant-based food).
-Even humans and vipers (the KJV calls them cockatrices) will coexist in harmony!
+Even humans and vipers (the KJV calls them cockatrices) will coexist in harmony (Isaiah 11:6 - 8)!